-- 1 Remove the gripper from its coupling using the 4 mm hex key to unscrew the four (4) M5-0.8 x 25mm screws.
-Note that each screw uses a tooth lock washer, do not lose them. - 2 Use the flat head precision screwdriver to open or close the gripper by turning the flat head screw located under the gripper, where the coupling connects (illustrated in the figure below). - a Open or close to access the palm pad and other parts of the gripper. - 3 Clean the gripper with a dry towel, remove all debris, dirt and dust from the surface of the gripper, clean all fingertips, dry thoroughly. - 4 Clean the coupling with a dry towel, pay particular attention to the electrical contact. - 5 Visually inspect the gripper and pay attention to any visible damage. - 6 Put the gripper back on and secure it with the four (4) M5-0.8 x 25mm screws and tooth lock washers.
+- 1. Remove the gripper from its coupling using the 4 mm hex key to unscrew the four (4) M5-0.8 x 25mm socket head cap screws.
+Note that each screw uses a tooth lock washer, do not lose them. - 2.
+Clean the gripper with a dry towel, remove all debris, dirt and dust from the surface of the gripper, clean all pads, dry thoroughly. - 3.
+Clean the coupling with a dry towel, pay particular attention to the electrical contact. - 4.
+Visually inspect the gripper and pay attention to any visible damage. - 5.
+Put the gripper back on and secure it with the four (4) M5-0.8 x 25mm socket head cap screws and tooth lock washers.